 Hundreds of miles of picturesque waterways and thousands of new fish released each year from the Roaring Judy Fish Hatchery make Gunnison County a hub for anglers.
 The county holds records for the largest brown, rainbow and lake trout along with kokanee salmon and offers easy access to anglers in prime fishing locations including Blue Mesa Lake, Taylor Reservoir and the Gunnison, East and Taylor rivers.

 Nationally recognized for its fly-fishing excellence, Glenwood Springs offers year round fishing on its two rivers, the Roaring Fork and the Colorado.
 Some enthusiasts suggest that winter is one of the best times for fishing in the area, although spring through fall is typically fishing season among the area’s anglers.
-Located in the Roaring Fork Valley is Colorado’s longest stretch of Gold Medal Water (the longest is the 102-mile stretch of the Arkansas between Leadville and Parkdale).
+Located in the Roaring Fork Valley is one of Colorado’s longest stretch of Gold Medal Water (the longest is the 102-mile stretch of the Arkansas between Leadville and Parkdale).
 This stretch is popular because of its accessibility to both the Roaring Fork River from the 44-mile Rio Grande Trail and the Colorado River from the Glenwood Canyon Recreation Trail.

 A key location for fishing throughout the fall, Carbondale has three access bridges to the Roaring Fork River, which is perfect for wading and for trout fishing.
 The headwaters of the Roaring Fork spring to life at Independence Pass (elevation of 12,095 feet) and, depending on time of year, either roar or gently flow towards the Colorado River.
 Because of this quick decline in elevation, the River throughout Carbondale offers a wide variety of water types and amazing views of fall foliage.